US general slips into Iraq for talks to salvage relations

 Iraqis, however, were furious over the drone strike at Baghdad’s international airport on Jan.
 3 that targeted and killed Qassem Suleimani, Iran’s most powerful general, but also struck down an Iraq general who was with him.
 The Iraqi, Abu Mahdi al-Muhandis, was the deputy commander of Iran-backed militias known as the Popular Mobilization Forces.

 In response to what Iraqi leaders called a breach of sovereignty, Parliament passed a non-binding resolution urging U.S. troop withdrawal.
+The United States has more than 6,000 troops in Iraq.

 But after Iran struck back on Jan.
 8, launching ballistic missiles at two Iraqi bases where American troops were stationed, the U.S. doubled down and asked to bring the Patriot systems into the country.